zagui440s/personalCP/6Django/Day2/part-II/Intro-to-Django-Associations/README.md

 > As with database schema design, we can create relationships between our Django models to reflect certain requirements.
 Django provides some model fields to make achived this task much simpler:

 - models.OneToOneField()
-- models.ForiengKeyField() "many to one"
+- models.ForiegnKeyField() "many to one"
 - models.ManyToManyField()

 > Let's take a look at how we could create a Many-To-Many relationship between our Pokemon Model and our Move Model: